Project overview

 The new Provincial housing legislation required local governments to amend their zoning bylaws to allow for Small-scale Multi-unit Housing (SSMUH) by June 30, 2024.

 On June 11, 2024, Council adopted “Zoning Amendment Bylaw (Small-Scale Multi-Unit Housing) No. 2440, 2024”, as well as two other associated amendments to “Zoning and Parking Bylaw No. 303, 2015” on March 11, 2025.
 This amendment allows for three to four dwelling units on residential parcels, where applicable, to encourage infill housing.
+This applies to approximately 3035 parcels in Whistler, of which 93 parcels allow for up to three dwelling units and 2942 parcels allow for up to four dwelling units.
 Review the SSMUH zoning bylaw amendments and related documents.

-What this means for the 2025 OCP amendment: The OCP, including the growth management policies, are legislatively required to be reviewed and updated as required to allow for the uses and densities permitted by SSMUH.
+What this means for the 2025 OCP amendment: The OCP growth management policies are legislatively required to be updated to allow for the uses and densities permitted by SSMUH.

-What this means for the 2025 OCP amendment: The OCP, including the growth management policies, are legislatively required to be reviewed and updated as required to allow for the uses and densities permitted by the TOD bylaw.
+What this means for the 2025 OCP amendment: The OCP growth management policies, are legislatively required to be updated to allow for the uses and densities permitted by the TOD bylaw.

 Since the OCP was adopted in 2020, the RMOW has been tracking minor errors and oversights that have come to light.